nikolamilosevic86/owasp-seraphimdroid/README.md

 ##How to set up Eclipse for project.
-###Important note: Procet was ported for Android Studio, so the following instruction does not stand anymore.
+###Important note: Project was ported for Android Studio, so the following instruction does not stand anymore.
 New instruction will be available soon
   Requirement
   1. Android Support Library
   2. Google Play Services